PhD Application and Curriculum

 THE QUALIFYING EXAMINATION

 The Qualifying Examination is scheduled to occur when the student has completed the second year of coursework and has gained some research experience.
 This Advancement to Candidacy exam involves preparation of a grant (AHA or NIH style) proposal focusing on the student’s proposed thesis research.
 Students are to also prepare an expanded Background and Significance section (~ 3 single-spaced pages in length, not including references).
 This written proposal will be prepared by the student and then reviewed by the student’s Advisory Committee.
 Once the Advisory Committee approves the proposal, the student will schedule a date for an oral presentation of the proposed research in a departmental seminar.
 The oral presentation will be followed by a question and answer period by members of the audience and then in a meeting with the student’s Advisory Committee to allow for comprehensive questions related to the thesis proposal.
 More detailed information is provided in the Advancement to Candidacy Exam Guidelines.
 The form at the end of the file is to be completed by the Advisory Committee and given to the Graduate Program Director.
-In addition, the student must have completed the following forms at the end of the committee examination period; Nomination of Research Committee form, and Nomination to Candidacy form.
-All forms should be given to the Graduate Program Director.
+In addition, the student must have completed the following forms online: Nomination to Candidacy Forms.

 Depending on the Advisory Committee's evaluation of the student’s performance on the Qualifying Examination, the student will either be (i) advanced to candidacy, (ii) recommended for a Master of Science degree upon submission of a thesis representing the research completed, or (iii) dismissed from the program.
 At the discretion of the Advisory Committee, students will be allowed to retake all or part of the qualifying examination once within 2 months of the first examination.

-Following the successful completion of the Qualifying Examination the student and Major Advisor will select a research committee and submit the Nomination to Candidacy form to the Graduate Program Director for routing to the Graduate School.
-Note: This form must be accompanied by an abstract and by appropriate institutional approvals.
-The composition of the Research Committee is the same as the Advisory Committee (Major Advisor, two associate advisors from Physiology, and one advisor representing the Minor) and in most cases these two committees are identical.
-Approval of the Research Committee members is granted by the Graduate School following submission of the Nomination of Research Committee form to the Graduate Program Director for routing to the Graduate School.
+Following the successful completion of the Qualifying Examination the student and Major Advisor will select a research committee Nomination of Research Committee (eDoc).
+The composition of the Research Committee is typically the same as the Advisory Committee (Major Advisor, two associate advisors from Physiology, and one advisor representing the Minor) and in most cases these two committees are identical.
+Approval of the Research Committee members is granted by the Graduate School.

 The department strongly encourages students to submit a thesis that is based on the student’s published papers, or on papers submitted or accepted for publication in peer-reviewed journals.
-These manuscripts are to be reformatted to conform to the Guide to the Preparation of Theses and Dissertations (pdf) which is also available as a Word document on this Graduate Office web page.
-In addition to conforming to these guidelines, the student must prepare an introduction to the field and a summary which highlights the main conclusions of the student’s research and a discussion of potential future studies.
 The following general sections will be included in the thesis: Title page, Acceptance page with original signatures, Acknowledgements, Abstract, Table of Contents, Lists of tables, figures, appendices, and abbreviations.
+For guidelines on properly formatting your dissertation please see Dissertation Formatting website.

 TIME TO GRADUATION